 Alabama Sales and Use Tax & Audit Guide

-This guide is for businesses that need straightforward answers on the following Alabama Sales and Use Tax subjects:
+This guide is for businesses that need clarity on common Alabama Sales and Use Tax issues, including:

-- Guidance on fighting a sales tax assessment in Alabama.
+- How to defend against a sales tax assessment in Alabama.

 Who Needs to Collect Alabama Sales and Use Tax?

-- Assembling, installing, servicing, or repairing products in Alabama.
+- You assemble, install, service, or repair products in Alabama.

-- Owning, renting, or leasing real property or tangible personal property in Alabama, including a computer server or software to solicit orders for taxable items.
+- You own or rent real property or tangible personal property in Alabama, including computer servers or software that solicits orders for taxable items.

-- Maintaining inventory in Alabama using a third-party fulfillment service, such as Fulfilled by Amazon (“FBA”).
+- You have inventory in Alabama, including through use of a third-party fulfillment service (e.g., Fulfilled by Amazon (“FBA”)).

-Additionally, business that do not have a physical presence in Alabama, can establish economic nexus by exceeding a certain annual sales threshold in the state.
-See the next section for details.
+Additionally, online businesses without a physical presence in Alabama, can still have economic nexus based on their annual sales.
+See the next section for more details.

-Economic Nexus (Wayfair Law) and Internet Sales in Alabama
+Expanded Nexus for Internet Sales in Alabama After Wayfair

-Effective October 1, 2018, an out of state business (a.k.a. remote seller) or marketplace facilitator register with the ADOR and obtain a tax license to collect and remit sales and use taxes if the business has annual sales in the state of more than $250,000 in the prior calendar year.
+Effective October 1, 2018, an out of state business (a.k.a. a remote seller) or marketplace facilitator must register with the ADOR to collect and remit sales and use taxes if the business had annual sales in Alabama totaling more than $250,000 in the prior calendar year.
 This threshold generally excludes wholesale transactions intended for resale and sales that occur through a SSUT-registered marketplace facilitator.
 Qualifying businesses will register through the Alabama Simplified Sellers Use Tax Program (SSUT).

 Alabama Sales Made Through Marketplace Providers

-Which Sales Are Subject to Alabama Sales Tax?
+Examples of Common Sales That Are Subject to Alabama Sales Tax

 Shipping & Handling

 Alabama’s rule on the taxability of shipping & handling is that deliveries made by the seller are subject to tax on transportation charges.
-Deliveries made by a common carrier or the U.S. Postal Service are not subject to tax if the transportation charges are separately stated on the invoice and are identifiable from other charges (e.g., “shipping and handling” or “postage and handling charges”).
+Deliveries made by a common carrier, or the U.S. Postal Service are not subject to tax if the transportation charges are separately stated on the invoice, paid by the purchaser, and are identifiable from other charges (e.g., “shipping and handling” or “postage and handling charges”).
 See Alabama Regulation 810-6-3-.65.

-- the transaction between the vendor/drop-shipper and reseller, and
+- The transaction between the drop-shipper and the reseller.

-- the transaction between the reseller and the Alabama customer.
+- The transaction between the reseller and the Alabama consumer.

-If the reseller is selling to a customer in Alabama, the drop shipper can accept an Alabama resale certificate, which exempts transaction 1 above from sales tax.
-If the second transaction is taxable, the reseller is required to collect the AL sales tax.
+If the reseller is selling to a customer in Alabama, the drop shipper can accept an Alabama resale certificate, to exempt the first transaction.
+This makes the second transaction taxable, and the reseller is the one who collects and remits the sales tax.

 Determining Local Sales and Use Tax Rates in Alabama

-Determining exactly how much tax to collect on a transaction can be overwhelming, but the basic rules are:
+Determining exactly how much tax to collect on a transaction can be overwhelming, but the basic process is:

-- Generally, local sales tax is based on the location of the seller’s place of business.
-Local use tax is based on the location where the customer receives the goods or services.
-If you ship or deliver goods to your customers, you may have to collect local sales tax, local use tax or both.
+- Generally, local surtaxes depend on the location of the seller’s place of business.
+Local use tax, in comparison, depends on the location where the customer receives the goods or services.
+If you ship or deliver goods to your customers from outside Alabama, you may have to collect local sales tax based on the customer’s location.

 - In Alabama, each taxing authority has its own boundaries.
 Unfortunately, there is no logical way to determine which taxing jurisdiction a given sale is in, so we recommend using this tool by the ADOR that allows you to search for sales tax rates by address.